lipupini/lipupini/README.md

 - Figure out something else besides exception when file in `.files.json` does not exist in collection
 - Make `bin/generate-files-json.php` recursive
+- Change "Markdown" to "Text" in context of `MediaProcessor`
 - Create script to normalize file and directory user/group/permissions
 - Add settings / options, need to put a multi-image left/right image swap thing
 - Look into: